 A violation of this policy will result in appropriate action (see section below, Corrective Measures).

-Unwelcome sexual advances, requests for sexual favors, and verbal or physical conduct of a sexual nature when
+Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when:

-An individual who believes he or she has been subject to discrimination or harassment (hereinafter referred to as "the complainant") should take the following steps:
+An individual who believes he or she has been subject to discrimination or harassment (complainant) has the following options:

 Parties to an investigation have the following rights and protections:

-Records of claims or allegations which, after investigation, are not substantiated will be retained in a confidential file in the Office of Graduate Medical Education.
-Records of substantiated harassment claims will be retained in the charged resident's personnel file in the Office of Graduate Medical Education as well as in the resident's file maintained by his/her program director.
-Records of an investigation may also be maintained, as necessary and appropriate, by the University's Office of Equity, Diversity and Inclusion (EDI) and/or the Human Resources Department of the University or affiliated hospitals.
-Such records will be kept strictly confidential and will not be released except as mandated by law.
+Records of claims or allegations which, after investigation, are not substantiated will be retained in a confidential file in the GME Office.
+Records of substantiated harassment claims will be retained in the charged resident's personnel file in the GME Office as well as in the resident's file maintained by his/her Program Director, as listed in the UB GME Record Retention Policy.
+The GME Office will keep these records strictly confidential and will not be released except for legitimate business reasons or as mandated by law.
+Records of an investigation may also be maintained, as necessary and appropriate, by the University's Office of EDI and/or the Human Resources Department of the University or affiliated hospitals.

 If, after investigation, it is found that a complainant's charge is substantiated, necessary corrective action will be taken to remedy any discrimination or harassment.
-Disciplinary measures, including counseling, reassignment or change in duties, probation, suspension, with or without compensation, or termination may be appropriate following investigation of complaints.
-Such actions must be taken in accordance with policies and procedures established by UB.
 The residency program director will receive notice of the outcome of the investigation and, if appropriate, any recommendations to remedy or resolve the situation.
+Corrective measures, including counseling, reassignment and/or change in duties, suspension (with or without compensation), or dismissal may be appropriate in accordance with the GME Academic Action Policy or the GME Misconduct Policy.
+Actions regarding individuals who are not UB residents or fellows will be taken in accordance with relevant UB and affiliated institutional policies and procedures.

 New York State Division of Human Rights